 ICEF Agency Status (IAS) is an independent accreditation framework that verifies the identity and baseline eligibility of education agencies involved in international student recruitment.

-IAS currently includes over 2,300 accredited agencies across approximately 135 countries.
+IAS currently includes over 2,300 accredited agencies across more than 130 countries.
 It is designed for professional agencies that operate as established businesses, with defined ownership, accountable leadership, transparent structures, and a long-term approach to working with education providers.

 IAS is not about size, recruitment volume, or geography, but about whether an agency can be clearly identified, understood, and referenced by institutions and partners.